danbates2/gweithdy-beics/FOR MECHANIC/readme.md

 ## Hire-bike sign off

-Not yet completed: these will be necesasry for the mechanic to sign the bike off to confirm preparedness of the cycle.
-Validity of the 'sign-off' will be for three months.
+These will be necesasry for the mechanic to sign the bike off to confirm preparedness of the cycle.
+Validity of the 'sign-off' will be for x number of months.. thinking is 3 months for eBikes and 6 months for non-eBikes.